Credit reports help you understand your likelihood of being accepted for credit, and it's always wise to check yours

 Currently you can receive free trials, with no obligation, with all the credit reference agencies for a fixed period of time.
 However, you should remember that you will need to ensure you close the account before the end of this trial.
 Failure to close before the end of your trial will mean that you must fulfill at least one monthly payment for their service after your trial has expired.

-Remember all of the free services showcased above will charge a monthly fee after the initial free period.
+All of the free services showcased above will charge a monthly fee after the initial free period.
 Be careful to quickly cancel your subscription if you do not want to incur undue costs.
-If you think you are like to forget you might find it better to pay £2.00 to receive your statutory credit report - read our guide to the credit bureaus for more information about this option.
+If you think you are like to forget you might find it better to pay £2.00 to receive your statutory credit report - read our guide to the credit reference agencies for more information about this option.

 compareandsave.com is a trading name of Freedom Marketing Limited, which is authorised and regulated by the Financial Conduct Authority (493117).
 For consumer credit we are a credit broker, not a lender.